viralemergence/insectDisease/README.md

 Also, this database was originally created by the following people, to whom we are indebted:

-David W. Onstad, EDWIP Director.
++ David W. Onstad, EDWIP Director.
 Center for Economic Entomology, Illinois Natural History Survey

-Ellen Brewer, Research Programmer
++ Ellen Brewer, Research Programmer.
 Center for Economic Entomology, Illinois Natural History Survey

-Susan Braxton, Science & Technology Librarian
++ Susan Braxton, Science & Technology Librarian.
 Milner Library, Illinois State University